 Insular Art, Medieval Art, Insular Art Metalwork, Insular Art Sculpture,

-The Insular art evolved directly from the fusion of Anglo-Saxon and Celtic styles of art.
+Insular art evolved directly from the fusion of Anglo-Saxon and Celtic styles of art.
 Anglo-Saxons arrived at the British Isles in the 5th century while still being pagan Germanic tribes.

-Their interaction with the Celtic tribes in Ireland, who had already converted to Christianity, gave birth to a unique style of art which can be seen in the illuminated manuscripts, sculptures and metalwork art of the period.
+Their interaction with the Celtic tribes in Ireland, who had already converted to Christianity, gave birth to a unique style of art which can be seen in the illuminated manuscripts, sculptures, and metalwork art of the period.

 Insular Art Illuminated Manuscripts

 In illuminating the manuscripts of the Insular art, inspiration was also derived from the intricate metalwork art of the period.
-By combining all these elements, the illuminated manuscripts of the Insular art created a style which was unique in all of Europe.
+By combining all these elements, the illuminated manuscripts of the Insular art created a style that was unique in all of Europe.

 Insular Art Metalwork

 Many rare pieces of metalwork done in the Insular style survive to this day.
-Most notably, these include the brooches dating from 5th to 10th centuries.
+Most notably, these include the brooches dating from the 5th to 10th centuries.
 The brooches of the period are marked for being exceptionally durable and very high quality.

 Insular Art Sculpture

 Another notable medium of the Insular style was the religious sculpture.
-Sculpture became a popular medium of Insular art only from 7th century to the 10th century.
+Sculpture became a popular medium of Insular art only from the 7th century to the 10th century.

-During this period, a huge number of highly intricate, elaborately carved and sculpted stone crosses were erected all over the British Isles.
+During this period, a huge number of highly intricate, elaborately carved, and sculpted stone crosses were erected all over the British Isles.